Automattic/jetpack/to-test.md

 * Update the quantity and save.
 * Confirm that images start loading fine after quantity update.

+### Shortcodes

+We added a shortcode for adding [flat.io](https://flat.io) embeds.

+To test:

+1. Start a new post and paste `https://flat.io/score/5a5268ed41396318cbd7772c-string-quartet-for-rainy-days` on a new line.
+2. Publish the post and expect to see the embed.

 ### Simple Payments widget

 We added a warning for admin users when there are Simple Payments products published on pages/posts or as a Widget and Simple Payments is disabled.